Mobile Investment App

 — The money is automatically allocated to the tools in a certain portfolio they pick in advance.

-Profound analytics: make sure the information is accurate
+Profound analytics in the mobile investment app: make sure the information is accurate

 Structured products often contain assets in both rubles and other currencies.
 The fact is they are all shown in rubles and, as a result, investors don’t understand what their portfolios actually contain and can’t control risks.